tenekev/immich-auto-stack/README.md

       # https://immich.app/docs/features/command-line-interface#obtain-the-api-key
       API_KEY: xxxxxxxxxxxxxxxxx

+      # This is default.
+Can be omitted.
+When true, prints output but does not submit any changes
+      DRY_RUN: False

       # Whether or not to modify photos that are already in stacks.
 Going over all assets takes a lot more time.
       SKIP_PREVIOUS: True